robert-hh/Micropython-Editor/README.md

 **2.73** Use Ctrl-PgUp and Ctr-PgDn to switch files.

-**2.74** Add functions to tag locations and go to them, using Alt-Home and Alt-PgUp / Alt-PgDn
+**2.74** Add functions to bookmark locations and go to them, using Alt-Home and Alt-PgUp / Alt-PgDn

 **2.75** Fix an error with character swap.

-**2.76** Cycle trough places with changes.
+**2.76** Cycle through places with changes.

+**2.77** Change key binding for bookmark location to Alt-Ins, using Alt-Home and Alt-End to cycle through locations with changes.